 Consistent with the treatment of the gain on sale in 2014 from the IT services business by the Company, financial impacts associated with the IT Common Matters decision are excluded from adjusted earnings.
-The amount excluded from adjusted earnings for the fourth quarter and year ended December 31, 2020 was \$5 million and \$10 million (2019 - \$3 million and \$12 million).
+The amount excluded from adjusted earnings for the year ended December 31, 2020 was \$19 million (2019 - \$23 million).